-Big bakery style Lemon Blueberry Muffin recipe is loaded with plump, sweet blueberries and tart lemon juice.
-Baked in a ramekin, this delightful muffin is topped with a sweet and tangy lemon glaze.
+This big bakery style lemon blueberry muffin is loaded with plump, sweet blueberries and tart lemon juice.
+Baked in a ramekin, this delightful lemon blueberry muffin for one is topped with a sweet and tangy lemon glaze.
 Recipe + How To Video.

 Lemon Blueberry Muffins